-- attendees as proposed in the application funding formula. - c.
+- b.
+Student services are provided for the number of days and to the projected number of regular student attendees as proposed in the application funding formula. - c.
 Classes/Services provided support academic objectives for students. - d.
 Classes/Services provided support youth development objectives for students. - e.
 Services are being provided for the target population identified in the application.